Place-based High School Curriculum

 - Alternate 1: Tree measurements and drawings (math, science, art)

 - Alternate 2: Redwood Forest Ecology Websearch (1 day)

-- Alternate 3: Redwood Conquest: Students explore various ways redwoods have come to dominate coastal California.
+- Alternate 3: Redwood Triumph: Students explore various ways redwoods have come to dominate coastal California.
 (3 days)

 - Alternate 4: Estimate the Range of Redwoods in Humboldt County and Beyond